digitalhitler/php-git-watchman/README.md

 Please check if your server really can send emails.
 In most cases out-of-the-box Linux-based operating system use `sendmail` package to handle outgoing mail.
 Most of public mail services doesn't like senders like `root@localhost` and your message can be not delivered or marked as junk.
 In this case you can use SMTP-relay for sendmail.
 There are lots of MTA tools available to do this, for example [E-Mail relay](http://emailrelay.sourceforge.net/).

 ## Details
 This script I have used on the job to monitor production servers.
 Script has been changing through the years and now it's here.
+Blog post about this (on russian): http://spetrenko.ru/status-monitor-git-watchman/

 ## Todo
 * Comment up and refactor code
 * Rename GitWatchmanException for logging
+* Make transport (like email, push etc.) more configurable and easy to extend.